shakacode/rescript-logger/README.md

 "ppx-flags": ["bs-log/ppx"]
 ```

-PPX is recommended but totally optional (read details below).
+PPX is highly recommended but optional (read details below).

 ## Usage
-There are 5 log levels:
+There are 4 log levels:
 - `debug`
 - `info`
-- `ok`
 - `warn`
 - `error`

-You can print message of specific level either using PPX or using common functions:
+You can log message of specific level either using PPX or using common functions:

 ```reason
 /* ppx */